 Because your child’s learning starts at birth!
 Did you know:

-- The brain develops most rapidly during the first 1,000 days of a child’s life.
+- The brain develops most rapidly during the first 1000 days of a child’s life.

-- Early experiences and interactions are key factor in a child’s brain development.
+- Early experiences and interactions are key factors in a child’s brain development.
 According to the Canadian Pediatric Society, “early exposure to language—whether through books, words, or songs—can help prevent problems and promote health."
 (Canadian Paediatric Society, 2016)

 - A child’s ability to learn language skills is greatest before the age of 6.